 Ninety three percent of the attackers showed concerning behavior before the incidents.
 With proper observation mechanisms and a better way of sharing information, the attack could have been avoided.

 In 81% of these attacks, some people had prior knowledge of what’s about to happen.
 Too bad, they did not speak up to the police for a variety of reasons.

-These are some facts not only the authorities, but other people can also use to help stop mass shooting at its conceptualizing stages.
+These are some facts that other people (not only the police) can use to help stop mass shooting at its conceptualizing stages.

-The law enforcement calls a person or people committing mass shooting, “active shooters”.
-And these active shooters have two types of targets: a place where many people gather or a business or organization with particular involvement or role to the life of the attacker.
+The law enforcement refers to a person or people committing mass shooting as “active shooters”.
+These active shooters have two types of targets: a place where many people gather, or a business/organization which has a role/involvement in the life of the attacker.